Auxiliary Likelihood-Based Approximate Bayesian Computation in State Space Models: Numerical assessment of auxiliary likelihood-based ABC

 \subsubsection{Data generation and computational details}

-For the purpose of this illustration we simulate artificially an `empirical' sample of size $T$ from the model in\ (\ref{sq_1}) and (\ref{sq_2}), with the parameters set to values that yield\textbf{\ }observations on both $r_{t} $ and $x_{t}$ that match the characteristics of (respectively) daily returns and daily values of realized volatility (constructed from 5 minute returns) for the S\&P500 stock index over the 2003-2004 period: namely, $\phi_{1}=0.004;$ $\phi_{2}=0.1;$ $\phi_{3}=0.062.$ This relatively calm period in the stock market is deliberately chosen as a reference point, as the inclusion of price and volatility jumps, and/or a non-Gaussian conditional distribution in the model would be an empirical necessity for any more volatile period, such as that witnessed during the 2008/2009 financial crisis, for example.
-The aim of this exercise being to assess the accuracy of the alternative ABC methods in a non-linear state space setting, it is important to have access to the exact posterior, and the SV-SQ model - without additional distributional complexities - enables this posterior to be accessed, via the deterministic non-linear filtering method of Ng \textit{et al.} (2013).\textbf{\ }In brief, the method of Ng \textit{et al. }represents the recursive filtering and prediction distributions used to define the exact\textbf{\ }likelihood function as the numerical solutions of integrals defined over the support of $w_{t}$ in (\ref{sq_1}), with deterministic integration used to evaluate the relevant integrals, and the \textit{exact} transitions in (\ref{sq_2}) used in the specification of the filtering and up-dating steps.
-Whilst lacking the general applicability of the ABC-based method proposed here, this deterministic filtering method is ideal for the particular model used in this illustration, and can be viewed as producing a very accurate estimate of the exact density, without any of the simulation error that would be associated with an MCMC-based comparator, for instance.
-We refer the reader to Ng \textit{et al.} for more details of the technique; see also Kitagawa (1987).\footnote{We note that the application of this filter in Ng \textit{et al. }is to a non-parametric representation of the measurement error.
-In the current setting, in which $w_{t}$ is specified parametrically, the known form of the distribution of $w_{t}$ is used directly in the evaluation of the relevant integrals.
-We refer the reader to Section 2.2 of that paper for a full description of the algorithm.
-Preliminary experimentation with the number of grid points used in the deterministic integration was undertaken in order to ensure that the resulting estimate of the likelihood function/posterior stabilized, with 100 grid points underlying the final results documented here.
-As an additional check we also evaluated the exact (normalized) likelihood function using a bootstrap particle filter, based on 50,000 particle draws.
-The filtering-based estimate was indistinguishable from the grid-based estimate and, hence, is not reproduced here.} The likelihood function, evaluated via this method, is then multiplied by a uniform prior that imposes the restrictions: $0<\phi_{2}<1$; $\phi_{1},$ $\phi_{3}>0$ and $2\phi_{1} \geq\phi_{3}^{2}$, with $\phi_{1}$ and $\phi_{3}$ bounded above by 0.025 and 0.089 respectively.
-The three marginal posteriors are then produced via deterministic numerical integration (over the parameter space), with a very fine grid on $\mathbf{\phi}$ being used to ensure accuracy.
-We report the posterior results for $1-\phi_{2}$, where values of $1-\phi_{2}$ close to unity signify a very persistent volatility process.
+For the purpose of this illustration we{ simulate} an `empirical' sample of size $T$ from the model in\ (\ref{sq_1}) and (\ref{sq_2}), with the parameters set to values that yield\textbf{\ }observations on both $r_{t}$ and $x_{t}$ that match the characteristics of (respectively) daily returns and daily values of realized volatility (constructed from 5 minute returns) for the S\&P500 stock index over the 2003-2004 period: namely, $\phi_{1}=0.004;$ $\phi_{2}=0.1;$ $\phi_{3}=0.062.$ Choosing this relatively calm period in the stock market as a reference point obviates the need to augment the SV-SQ model with random price jumps and/or a non-Gaussian conditional distribution, and enables the known form of the SV-SQ transition densities to be used in producing the exact comparator via the method of Ng \textit{et al.} (2013).\textbf{\ }In brief, the algorithm of Ng \textit{et al. }represents the recursive filtering and prediction distributions used to define the exact\textbf{\ }likelihood function as the numerical solutions of integrals defined over the support of $w_{t}$ in (\ref{sq_1}), with deterministic integration used to evaluate the relevant integrals, and the exact transitions in (\ref{sq_2}) used in the specification of the filtering and up-dating steps.
+Whilst lacking the general applicability of an ABC-based approach, this deterministic filtering method is ideal for the particular model used in this illustration, and can be viewed as producing a very accurate estimate of the exact density, without any of the simulation error that would be associated with a PMMH-based comparator, for instance.
+We refer the reader to Ng \textit{et al.} for more details of the technique.
+The likelihood function, evaluated via this method, is then multiplied by a uniform prior that imposes the restrictions: $0.5<\phi_{2}<1$; $0.002<\phi_{1}<0.025,$ $0.005<\phi _{3}<0.89$ and $2\phi_{1}\geq\phi_{3}^{2}$.
+The three marginal posteriors are produced via deterministic numerical integration (over the parameter space), with a very fine grid on $\mathbf{\phi}$ being used to ensure accuracy.
+These marginals are used as the benchmark for assessing the accuracy of all competing density estimates.